Zakrzewiaczek/animated-wallpaper/README.md

 **Enjoy your wallpaper :)**

 PS If you share a file (even with your own changes), please mention its author (meaning me)  :)

+# Antivirus detects a virus in a file?
+If your antivirus detects a virus in the 'animation_wallpaper.bat' file, create an exception for this file.
+This is normal (I have Avast myself and it shows the detected threat).
+The program is safe, you can analyze the program yourself.